Adaptive Radiation Evolution: Definition, Causes, Examples

 Hawaiian honeycreepers evolved to over 50 species from one ancestral species.
 These birds evolved different beak forms and sizes from the model itself, adapted to live life as insects, nectar, or seed feeders.

-Cichlid Fishes Of African Great Lake Areas
+Cichlid Fishes of African Great Lake Areas

 Cichlid fishes of the African Great Lakes have undergone large amounts of adaptive radiation.
 Hundreds of cichlid species have since then been adapted into different feeding strategies, habitats, and behaviours.

-Anolis Lizards In The Caribbean
+Anolis Lizards in The Caribbean

 Anolis in the Caribbean have diversified into numerous species, each adapted to its ecological niche, such as a habitat on tree trunks, branches, or grasses.
 This gives rise to this adaptive radiation with a wide range of morphological and behavioural traits.

-Recommended video on Adaptive Radiation Evolution
+Recommended video on Adaptive Radiation

 Frequently Asked Questions (FAQs)